A Spring Preserving Guide: Your Kitchen From March to June

 Mid Spring

-A jar of homemade strawberry syrup with a metal spoon inside, fresh strawberries and sealed jars in the background on a white surface.
+open jar of strawberry syrup with spoon inside and sealed jars behind.

 Sweet, bright, and beautiful.
 This syrup is perfect on pancakes or waffles.